severian5it/BoardgameNerd/README.md

 ### Pop Over on Cards

-to allow the end user to have a glimpse about a boardgame's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.
+to allow the end user to have a glimpse about a Boardgame's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.

 ### custom 404 and 500 page

 page implemented for 404 and 500 page are standards, would be nice to find a nice design for them.

 # Information Architecture

 ## Database Choice

-a NoSQL database has been selected for his low latency response, keeping in mind the need to scale up increasing the number of user and query.
+a NoSQL database has been selected for his low latency response, keeping in mind the need to scale up, increasing the number of user and query.
 MongoDB was the optimal choice, being free of cost in his limited edition, good start, and with the possibility to increase resource throwing more money to it.

-The Design of Data didn't respect The 3NF, because NoSQL database are doing join poorly, and a level of redundancy has been introduced, to speed up the response time.
+The Design of Data didn't respect The (third normal form)[https://en.wikipedia.org/wiki/Third_normal_form], a design rules to prevent redundancy, because NoSQL database are doing join poorly, and therefore for a precise choice, space has been traded-off in order to speed up the response time.

 ## Data Storage Types
 The types of data used in the project are: